Admissions and aid – Ph.D. in Nursing Science and Health-Care Leadership Degree Program

-Each student admitted to the doctoral degree program at the Betty Irene Moore School of Nursing receives generous financial support to cover in-state tuition, fees and additional expenses.
+Each student admitted to the Doctor of Philosophy program at the Betty Irene Moore School of Nursing receives generous financial support for tuition, fees and additional expenses.

 All Nursing Science and Health-Care Leadership students are encouraged to seek a variety of forms of financial support and it is essential for students to apply as early as possible.
 Please review the general financial aid resource section below for additional details and links about financial aid resources available.